-As Africans we are compelled to practice a morality of remembrance and recovery, to reach back and dig deep in order to recover from our culture-ancient and modern-the best of what it means to be African and human and bring it forth in the service of doing and sustaining good in and for the world, especially during times of urgent and focused action.
+As Africans we are compelled to practice a morality of remembrance and recovery, to reach back and dig deep in order to recover from our culture-ancient and modern-the best of what it means to be African and human and bring it forth in the service of doing and sustaining good in and for the world.
 This vision will have at its core values that reaffirm the oneness of being, the interrelatedness of life and the cooperative responsibility to build the good and sustainable world we all want and deserve.

 This concept is rooted in the principle and practice of Maat, the moral ideal in ancient Egypt, which means and requires rightness in the world.
 It links the Divine, natural and social in an inseparable bond and sees the whole world as sacred space.
-Moreover, it recognizes the world is often damaged in natural and social ways and we must constantly act to repair, renew, remake and transform the world, making it more beautiful and beneficial than we inherited it.
-This is the meaning of the term serudj ta, a pillar of Maatian ethics.
+Moreover, it recognizes the world is often damaged in natural and social ways and urges that we constantly practice serudj ta, a pillar of Maatian ethics, which means to repair, renew, remake and transform the world, making it more beautiful and beneficial than we inherited it.